thatonelinuxgamer/cliconn/README.md

 Note - this is a setup script after proper drivers are installed

-to use this script open terminal in the folder containing the script and `sudo ./internet_conn.sh` (no `` in the terminal btw)
+to use this script, download sh file and  open terminal in the folder containing the script and type `sudo ./internet_conn.sh` (no `` in the terminal btw)